 Products Corporation intends the Plan to be a qualified plan as described in sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), and, as such, Products Corporation intends the trust established under the Plan to be exempt from federal income taxes under the provisions of Section 501(a) of the Code.
 The IRS has issued a favorable determination letter, dated November 14, 2012, with respect to the Plan.
 Such letter generally addresses the qualification of the Plan, as amended through January 1, 2011, as a qualified plan under Sections 401(a) and 401(k) of the Code.
 Although the Plan has been amended since January 1, 2011, in the opinion of Products Corporation in its capacity as Plan sponsor, the Plan continues to be qualified and exempt from federal income taxes.
 Therefore, the Plan's financial statements include no provision for income taxes.
+On February 1, 2016, Products Corporation submitted an application for an updated determination letter to the IRS along with plan amendments and a plan restatement, and the application is pending review by the IRS.

 U.S. GAAP requires the Plan sponsor to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-Products Corporation, in its capacity as Plan sponsor, has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014, there were no uncertain positions taken or expected to be taken that would require recognition of a liability (or an asset) or other disclosure in the Plan's financial statements.
+Products Corporation, in its capacity as Plan sponsor, has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015, there were no uncertain positions taken or expected to be taken that would require recognition of a liability (or an asset) or other disclosure in the Plan's financial statements.

-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no such audits in progress.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no such audits in progress and the Plan sponsor believes the Plan is no longer subject to income tax examinations for years prior to 2012.